 For this example a crystal structure of the p53 core domain, 2OCJ, was loaded into CAD where Prepare was run once followed by 100 repeats of Relax.
 Then the lowest energy structure was used to run DDG, with all possible mutations allowed for the entire structure.

-The results in this example showed that only 23 of the 194 residues had point mutations with at least one DDG < -1.0 kcal/mol (shown in yellow below).
+The results in this example showed that only 23 of the 194 residues had point mutations with at least one DDG < -1.0 kcal/mol (shown in blue below).

 These 23 positions can be used to guide Design runs in order to stabilize the structure.
 Of the 23 positions, there were 65 point mutations that have DDG < -1.0 kcal/mol.